 1. The Beatles (commonly known as the White Album) by The Beatles, 22 November 1968.
 Incredibly eclectic double album of incredible songs.
 They were composing great songs at a speed that is hard to believe.
 Most of them were written during a meditation course in India in March/April 1968.
 So many highlights, and only a couple of duds; they’re forgivable given all the riches provided here.
 Their producer, George Martin, wanted to trim it down to a single album of the best songs, but there are far too many wonderful tracks here for that.
 The album illustrates the way the Beatles avoided standing still creatively.
 They stepped back from their trend over 1966-1967 of increasingly elaborate and complex arrangements for a more direct and simple approach, as reflected in the audacious record sleeve.
 The album also reflects the growing fragmentation of the group after 10 years of extreme closeness.
 John, Paul and George each focused on recording their own songs, sometimes in different studios at the same time.
 Score 10.

 2. Abbey Road by The Beatles, 26 September 1969.
 Sounds forever contemporary.
-After the unhappy experience of recording Let It Be, the Beatles decided to return to something more like their previous approach, using the studio to its utmost, and working as a unified band.
+After the unhappy experience of recording Let It Be, the Beatles decided to return to something more like their previous approach, using the studio to its utmost and working as a unified band.
 The result, if not their best, is very close to it.
 Perhaps their most consistently brilliant album.
-Highlights include “Something” and the long medley on side 2, but it is all outstanding.
-It was their first use on record of a synthesiser, and they demonstrate remarkable restraint and good taste in how they use it.
-Then, having competed recording the album, at their absolute peak, they broke up.
+Highlights include “Something” and the long medley on side 2, but it is almost all outstanding.
+Most people cite “Maxwell’s Silver Hammer” as the weakest link, but I think it’s best viewed as “one for the kids” (despite the macabre subject matter).
+I was a kid when I first heard it, so I have a soft spot for it.
+The album includes their first use on record of a synthesiser (the same synthesiser as George had already used on his album Electronic Sound), and they demonstrate remarkable restraint and good taste in how they use it.
+Then, having completed recording the album, at their absolute peak, they broke up.
 Score 10.

 3. Revolver by The Beatles, 5 August 1966.
 An extraordinary leap forward in creativity and originality, by four young men whose average age was 24.
 The album where they really started to innovate in the studio.
 Modern artists are still reaping the benefits.
 Paul’s very best collection of songs on a Beatles album, with three songs of unrivalled genius.
 John’s “Tomorrow Never Knows” is utterly extraordinary.
 George also contributes his first great song, “Taxman”, which includes the most blistering guitar solo on any Beatles song, played by Paul!
 Score 10.
 These days it seems common to declare that this is one’s favourite Beatles album.
 Previously it was Sgt.
 Pepper.
 They are both incredible albums, but in my view neither is as good as their later albums released in 1968 and 1969.